Clement Astor, American Renaissance, December 26, 2014

 Day two opened with the instructor now smiling and engaging.
 What a shock!
 He then vouchsafed one of many “revelations:” that his nasty treatment on the first day was to show us how it felt to “be a black person in American society.”
 Needless to say, I have never seen such loathsome treatment of blacks by whites.
 Instead, what we experienced was how blacks can treat other blacks, and other groups as well.
 I suspect that the young black recognized this for what it was and could not stomach it.

 Our instructor had a grand theory.
-“What do you believe is the root cause white racism towards blacks?” he asked the class.
+“What do you believe is the root cause of white racism towards blacks?” he asked the class.
 There was no reply.
 “Because whites do not want their daughters marrying black men,” he shouted.
 He then excoriated whites for causing so much agony for blacks over the years just because they didn’t want their women engaging in miscegenation.
-He also complained of a Navy admiral who did not want this instructor on his base because “he did like the idea of a white woman kissing a black man.”
+He also complained of a Navy admiral who “did not like the idea of a white woman kissing a black man.”

 The instructor was apparently not worried about miscegenation of black women with white men because he never mentioned it.
 As an incentive to holdouts who didn’t want to hand over white women to blacks, he explained that blacks might eventually be genetically dissipated in America through miscegenation.